Mastering Customer Acquisition Strategy

 Acquisition encompasses numerous steps and strategies, but one question comes before any of this other work.
 Before answering how to add new customers, define who those customers are.
 After all, it’s hard to reach your target audience without understanding its needs, opinions, and preferences.
 It’s the only way to create customer-centric campaigns, content, experiences, and products, which are crucial levers for driving new sign-ups and giving you the best ROI.

 A data-driven approach is central to this process.
-Employing segmentation will help you analyze customer data.
-There are several types of segmentation—including demographic and geographic—but behavioral segmentation is the most effective way to identify your ideal customer based on the actions that drive them to sign up for and use your product.
+Employing will help you analyze customer data.
+There are several types of segmentation—including demographic and geographic—but is the most effective way to identify your ideal customer based on the actions that drive them to sign up for and use your product.
 That’s because behavioral data yields powerful information about what customers value, enabling you to do the following:

 - Personalize messages for the acquisition channels most likely to reach your target audience.